Genusbiz/docs/developers/installation-and-configuration/genus-launcher-command-line.md

   ```batchfile
   GenusLauncher.exe admin-version
   ```
-  Shows the current version of the started GenusLauncher.exee and the administratively installed version (if any) of the Genus Desktop launcher.
+  Shows the current version of the started GenusLauncher.exe and the administratively installed version (if any) of the Genus Desktop launcher.

 [1]: install-genus-special-folders.md